Shaunavon, Saskatchewan: Agriculture in the 1950s

 In 1950, cattle were still raised and continued to be exported to the United States.
 Joe White and Angus Willett where among those exporting, having exported 78 head of cattle to Low Moor, Iowa.
 This time also saw a sharp turn upwards for agriculture.
 In 1948, residents of Shaunavon first began experimenting with fertilizer.
 The first farmer to use fertilizer was Anton Dynneson.
 By 1950, the benefits for fertilizer had become evident, with Dynneson reporting better yields than years without fertilizer.
 This year also marked a great emphasis on exporting crops, with Shaunavon containing a total of eight grain elevators.

 Agriculture and ranching continued to make their mark on the land and become a significant part of Shaunavon's culture.
 In 1953, a lake north-east of Lake Athabasca was named Lake Maguire, in honour of Rancher Hugo Maguire.

 Modern agriculture

 The tail end of the 20th century marked a continual increase in crops.
 In 1970 durum wheat was first introduced.
 Canola was also introduced in this year, but was not replanted until the 1990s.
 This trend continued.
 In 1993, several new crops were introduced, including mustard, sunflowers, and peas.
 1993 was also noted for its large crop yields.
 This was especially true for oats, which peaked at 91.9 bushels per acre.
 This was a stark contrast to the zero bushels per acre in 1949.
 Despite a slight dip in 2000, the crop yields have remained stable ever since.
 As with many agricultural communities, several businesses have also sprung up in order to support the farms and ranches.
-One such business to open was Ranch House Meat Company.
-Created by Rancher Vince Stevenson, the business operates as a meat processing and deli store that also offers custom cuttings to local residents.